nhsconnect/prm-funnel/month/2018-11/extracts/standard/large-message-error/large-message-error.md

 ---
 A chart representing large message generic error 30 in standard messages, grouped by sending and receiving system type.

-The data was collected from **Splunk** with the following queries, and the date range was the whole of January 2019:
+The data was collected from **Splunk** with the following queries, and the date range was the whole of November 2018:

 ```sql
 index="gp2gp-mi" sourcetype="gppractice-SR"